 4. GROUP SIZE

-I have seen too many day camps with group sizes of 20 or more campers.
+I have seen too many day camps with group sizes of 20 or more campers for every one counselor.
 Resident camps have cabins that are 8-12 campers.
 This smaller size helps counselors control their groups more easily, helps campers to bond with their new friends and their counselor, and makes it easier to move from one activity to the next.

 Hopefully, you have around a 1-10 counselor to camper ratio.
 Provided that’s the case, instead of having large groups of campers, create smaller groups.
 You can always combine groups for activities.